Browser Play

 incarnate-bridge key generate --key-label device

-incarnate-bridge host trust --ssh-host game.inc-realm.com
+incarnate-bridge host trust --ssh-host inc-realm-game

 incarnate-bridge browser start \